marcpinet/nyaadownloader/README.md

 My first scrapper!
 It is focused on making simplier to bulk download torrents from Nyaa.si

 <h1> How it Works </h1>
 Everything is written into the script as a comment.
-If you want to add an anime, removing one, adding or removing a provider like Erai-Raws or SubsPlease etc. You'll need to edit the different lists that are included.
-For beginners, I also added a tutorial for editing lists in Python.
+If you want to add a provider like Erai-Raws or SubsPlease etc., you'll need to edit the list in the script.

 You specify the anime name, the episode where you want to start downloading, and then the last episode.